 - Pete Buttigieg, nominee for Secretary of Transportation, who envisioned a zero-emissions electricity grid and all new passenger vehicles being zero emissions by 2035 in his 2020 presidential bid,

-- Deb Haaland, nominee for Secretary of Interior, who stated she will prioritize climate action, clean energy, and energy justice,
+- Deb Haaland, nominee for Secretary of Interior, stated she will prioritize climate action, clean energy, and energy justice,

 - Brenda Mallory, nominee to chair the Council of Environmental Quality, will bring her years of experience, including most recently with our ally the Southern Environmental Law Center, to help advance the administration’s ambitious environmental and sustainability policies, and

-- Janet Yellen, nominee for Secretary of the Treasury, who has promised to make fighting climate change a priority and already endorsed the concept of a tax on carbon dioxide emissions.
+- Janet Yellen, nominee for Secretary of the Treasury, has promised to make fighting climate change a priority and already endorsed the concept of a tax on carbon dioxide emissions.

-In addition to these and other climate-supporting appointees, a Biden Administration is expected to support the work of rank and file climate researchers and scientists, some of whom have been stymied or even fired by the Trump administration for efforts to publicize findings or implement climate-friendly policies.
+In addition to these and other climate-supporting appointees, a Biden Administration is expected to support the work of the rank and file climate researchers and scientists, some of whom have been stymied or even fired by the Trump administration for efforts to publicize findings or implement climate-friendly policies.